Siebel CRM Licensing

 Siebel Custom Application Bundle Licensing

 Oracle Siebel is predominantly licensed under a traditional on-premises perpetual license model.
-Key aspects of the licensing structure include:ual Licenses:** A perpetual license grants the right to use the Siebel software indefinitely (perpetually), typically for a one-time license fee per metric (per user or processor), plus annuals.
+Key aspects of the licensing structure include: Qual Licenses:** A perpetual license grants the right to use the Siebel software indefinitely (perpetually), typically for a one-time license fee per metric (per user or processor), plus annuals.

 Once purchased, you can continue to run that Siebel version forever, even if you stop paying support (though you’d lose access to update support in that case).
-Most Siebel modules (Sales, Service, etc.) are sold as perpetual licenses, so understanding the user counts and modules needed upfront is critical.
+Most Siebel modules (such as Sales and Service) are sold as perpetual licenses, so understanding the user counts and required modules upfront is critical.

 License Bundles & Suites: